 Visualization: mentally picture scenes from the most beautiful place you can remember.
 Imagine a safe haven and picture yourself there.

-It's advisable to use maximum strength Benzodiazepines, especially Clonazepan and Alprazolam.
+It's advisable to use maximum strength benzodiazepines, especially clonazepam and alprazolam.

-In severe cases, psychiatrists recommend using Selective Serotonin Reuptake Inhibitors (SSRI's), especially sertraline, citalopram, paroxetine and fluoxetine.
+In severe cases, psychiatrists recommend using selective serotonin reuptake inhibitor (SSRIs), especially sertraline, citalopram, paroxetine and fluoxetine.

 Venlafaxine has also proven successful.

 Almost all on board first aid kits have anxiolytics (generally Valium) and there's always a doctor among the passengers.

 Take in mind the following tips to avoid the most frequent mistakes.

 Do some preliminary research about international prices in order to evaluate the things you can purchase.
 Make a list of what you most want to acquire on the trip, especially those things about which you already know the characteristics, and note their prices.

 Make a list of gifts.
 Know beforehand who you want to give gifts to after the trip, and how much you'll spend on each one.